 Lyne introduced the concept of themed seasons to the hall’s program of events, which proved to be popular.
 He also invested time nurturing new talents, such as Alice Coote and Joshua Bell.
 By investing time in new talent, he was able to cultivate their loyalty.
 Lyne served as Creative Director for 37 years, taking up the post in 1966 through to 2003.

 Today, John Gilhooly is the Director of Wigmore Hall.
 Gilhooly, OBE, is a classical singer and first joined the hall in 2000 as CEO.
 He was appointed Creative Director in 2005 and took over from Paul Kildea, who served as Creative Director from 2003-2005.
 The music world was shocked by his resignation after just 2 years in the post.
 During Gilhooly’s time as Director, he has maintained and expanded Wigmore Hall’s repertoire for the classical song, chamber music and early music.

 He has also introduced new initiatives to Wigmore Hall, in the hope of diversifying its audience.
 For example, jazz evenings, world music and late night concerts are now hosted at Wigmore Hall, attracting a younger audience to the famous venue.

-Why not start your evening with dinner at Aubaine, click here to see some of the French food on offer.
+Why not take a walk around Regent’s Park before starting your evening with dinner at Aubaine.
+Click here to see some of the French food on offer.